The Fine Art of Copyediting Fiction

 Three-B gave Meghan a hunted look.

-But I don’t like that.
+But I (the author) don’t like that.
 3-B seems to me to be the character’s name, and if you imagine the designation on the front of the door to 3-B’s apartment, you see 3-B, not Three-B.

 So I stetted that change (to stet a change means to revert the editor’s edit).
 That doesn’t mean the editor was wrong, it just means authors often have a clear idea of what they’re trying to do and they reject changes that don’t cohere with their image, even when those changes follow the designated style guide.

 Another consideration was how to represent this name in dialogue.
-It’s one thing for her to be 3-B in the narrative, but when a character talks about her, that character would be saying, “Three-B” or even “Three-Bee because people can’t speak in numerals.
+It’s one thing for her to be 3-B in the narrative, but when a character talks about her, that character would be saying, “Three-B” or even “Three-Bee” because people can’t speak in numerals.
 (For example, a character from Los Angeles says, “You have to take the Ten to get there” instead of “You have to take the 10 to get there.”
 This is why the Star Wars character C-3PO is sometimes referred to as See-Threepio.)

 Following that precedent, the name would be represented in dialogue as: